WebDollar/Node-WebDollar/docs/Install-Debian.md

 # Node.js installation using NVM

-For unix machines, we recommend you to intall node.js and npm using nvm using this tutorial
+For unix machines, we recommend you to install node.js and npm using nvm using this tutorial

 source: https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04